fgcz/rawDiag/README.md

 ### 1.3 Platforms and versions the software has been tested on

+The package has been tested on the following systems running R in R Studio:

 |platform|platform version|R version|note|
 | :------- |---------------:| -------:|:------- |
 |Linux| Debian 8 |  3.4.3 | [Demo system](http://fgcz-ms-shiny.uzh.ch:8080/bfabric_rawDiag/)|